mozilla-releng/relengdocs/procedures/accounts_setup.md

 * (optional) [taskgraph-reviewers](https://phabricator.services.mozilla.com/project/view/140/)

 ## Mercurial

+Most development in releng (and at Mozilla writ-large) is stored in version control using [hg](http://mercurial.selenic.com/).
+There is an excellent step-by-step guide for setting up and using hg: [Mercurial for Mozillians](https://mozilla-version-control-tools.readthedocs.org/en/latest/hgmozilla/index.html).
+More information on this can be found in [here](https://firefox-source-docs.mozilla.org/contributing/vcs/mercurial.html) and [here](https://firefox-source-docs.mozilla.org/contributing/contribution_quickref.html).

 The root webview of the Mozilla hg repositories is here: [hg.mozilla.org](https://hg.mozilla.org/) while most releng code lives in repos under [hg.mozilla.org/build](https://hg.mozilla.org/build).
 Please fill out the [Commit Access form](https://www.mozilla.org/en-US/about/governance/policies/commit/access-policy/) and submit it via a bug on file such as [this](https://bugzilla.mozilla.org/show_bug.cgi?id=1734247).
 Make sure to include (comment) your SSH public key and request 2 peers to vouch for you.